TheOdinProject/curriculum/new_org/introduction_to_web_development/getting_hired_as_a_web_dev.md

 *So build!*  Build and build and build and keep on building.
 Build projects that try out new technologies and put up websites for you and your friends.
 Hack on open source projects once you feel comfortable tackling some of the bug reports.
 Not only do you get better at developing by practicing it, not only is it fun, but it will also help you decide which parts of web development you really find the most interesting.
 You may surprise yourself.

-This curriculum will give you plenty of opportunity to build but it's up to you to stick with it and to keep that creative spark going.
-Luckily, that's usually not too hard, especially when you first learn how to put up real websites -- building stuff can get pretty addictive.
+This curriculum will give you plenty of opportunity to build but it's up to you to stick with it and to keep that creative spark going once you're done.
+Luckily, that's usually not terribly difficult, especially when you first learn how to put up real websites -- building stuff can get pretty addictive.

-Once you've got the skills and found the job postings, developer interviews are typically a combination of testing your ability to think technically (with thought questions, brain teasers, coding exercises) and an examination of the work you've done previously.
+Once you've honed your skills and found the right job posting, you'll be invited for one or more interviews.
+Developer interviews are typically a combination of testing your ability to think technically (with thought questions, brain teasers, coding exercises) and an examination of the work you've done previously.
 They are usually looking for people with a demonstrated ability to pick things up quickly, complete projects, and work well with others.

 Take a look at [this comprehensive blog post from Happy Bear Software](http://happybearsoftware.com/how-to-get-a-programmer-job.html) on the journey to getting hired.
 You don't need to get too caught up in the details just yet -- use it as an introduction to what you'll be doing after you've got your "sea legs" and motivation to pay attention along the way.